MohamedTaherBorgi/eJPT-Prep/README.md

 # 📁 eJPT Notes Vault

-A minimalist repository of notes and cheatsheets for the **eJPT** certification.
+A Repository of notes and cheatsheets for the **eJPT** certification.

 This repo is optimized for the **Obsidian** app because: